Constantly Obsessing Over Things You’ve Said or Done? Experts Explain How to Cope

 4. Try to Get to the Bottom of It

-Molly Giorgio, PsyD, a Connecticut-based licensed clinical psychologist, told POPSUGAR that obsessive thinking often has a root and comes from a deeper concern.
+Molly Giorgio, PsyD, a licensed clinical psychologist and adjunct instructor of psychology at University of Hartford, told POPSUGAR that obsessive thinking often has a root and comes from a deeper concern.
 For example, if you consistently can’t stop thinking about work emails, consider the possibility that you’re actually anxious about making a bad impression on your boss, or that your coworkers won’t like you.

 5. Find Fun Distractions